sylk80/minesweep/notes.md

 :heavy_plus_sign: After clearing the fields properly message should be shown :x: :heavy_check_mark:

+---

+### User Scenario 6

+:radio_button: As a game user(bot)

+:arrow_right: I want the see the adjacent fields cleared automatically if I click on an empty field

+:arrow_left: So that I could feel lucky when I click on an empty field

+### User acceptance test 6

+:heavy_plus_sign: Given empty fields in the bomb configuration and 1 bomb

+:construction: When the user clicks on the empty field

+:heavy_exclamation_mark: Then the all the connected empty and numeric fields are revealed, leaving only the bomb

+### Unit tests 6

+:heavy_plus_sign: Empty fields should be handled

+:heavy_plus_sign: Empty fields should reveal the connected empty and numeric fields

+:heavy_plus_sign: When only 1 covered bomb is not revealed, it should be considered a victory

 ### Technical Debts

 :warning: We are working with 3x3 table, table size should be an input